 Is Your Business Ready to Sell?

 At the end of the day, neither buyers or sellers want to waste time or money.
 So before you begin the process to sell your business, make sure you are serious and that you are ready.

 While it is a seller’s market, sellers must remember that while buyers are plentiful, they are also sophisticated.
 Sellers need to ensure they have their businesses in order and are ready to sell if they want to maximize the selling price.
 Ultimately, the goal for both parties should be a smooth handoff to the buyer from the seller.

 Buyers, on the other hand, need to show that they are qualified to purchase a business.
 They need to be able to show that they have the appropriate funds to buy the business outright (rare) or can obtain financing.
 The idea of qualification, however, extends far beyond the topic of a buyer's financial statements.
 In order to successfully run the business post closing date, prospective buyers must understand the business through-and-through, understand the opportunity it presents, and understand the events and timing aspects of the transition period.

 More and more people now realize the financial and intellectual opportunities that come with buying an established private business.
 There are many great opportunities that exist for buyers to find excellent businesses and for sellers to maximize their return on investment by creating and building a strong and valuable business.

 This post is not a knock against startups.
-Who does not like a startup?
+Startups are well liked and a big part of the business scenario.
 Daring, dashing, and brave by nature; many have gone on to change the world for the better.
-But the reality is, they are not for everyone.
+But the reality is that startups are not for everyone.